Penn Wealth Planning, LLC

 Our team of personal wealth advisors takes a proactive approach to value-based financial planning with the ultimate goal of protecting your enjoyable lifestyle.
 We begin by learning what is most important to you and developing strategies aligned with your personal goals and objectives.
-As independent financial advisors, we provide unbiased financial research and wealth planning guidance, eliminating potential conflicts of interest that get in the way of reaching your goals.
+As independent financial advisors, we provide objective financial research and wealth planning guidance, seeking to mitigate potential conflicts of interest that get in the way of reaching your goals.

-These are the cornerstones of our financial practice at Penn Wealth Planning.
+These are the cornerstones of our financial practice at Penn Wealth Planning, LLC.
 We will be there with timely strategies to empower you with the right tools to make your future goals a reality.
 That’s our commitment to you.

 This calculator estimates your chances of becoming disabled and your potential need for disability insurance.

 Enter various payment options and determine how long it may take to pay off a credit card.

 How federal estate taxes work, plus estate management documents and tactics.

 There are some key concepts to understand when investing for retirement

 Investment tools and strategies that can enable you to pursue your retirement goals.

 The importance of life insurance, how it works, and how much coverage you need.

 A number of questions and concerns need to be addressed to help you better prepare for retirement living.